 26. Traditional paper-based dissemination has its limitations, both in terms of efficacy and of cost.
-Dissemination based on information and communications technologies (ICT) has demonstrated both its efficacy and its cost-effectiveness, and such dissemination should be developed to the greatest possible extent.
+Dissemination based on information and communications technologies (ICTs) has demonstrated both its efficacy and its cost-effectiveness, and such dissemination should be developed to the greatest possible extent.
 At the same time, there remains considerable demand for paper-based publications, particularly in developing countries where Internet access is limited, and this demand should continue to be satisfied.

-27. UNCTAD's online channels should be seen as a primary vehicle for the dissemination of publications.
+27. UNCTAD's online channels should be seen as one of the important vehicles for the dissemination of publications, where feasible.
 The production process for publications should take full account of the technical and skill requirements of efficient publishing online.
 To facilitate dissemination, each publication should contain an executive summary (abstract) and a listing of key words (metadata).
-Greater use should also be made of CD-ROM and flash memory technology.
+Greater use should also be made of CD-ROM and flash memory technology, where feasible.